Besides happiness and joy, motherhood also brings other emotions.

 Mom as an abuser.

-The film Mommy Dearest is based on the memories of Christina Crawford, daughter of Joan Crawford, one of the most famous and sought-after actresses in Hollywood in the first half of the 20th century.
+The film Mommy Dearest is based on the memories of Christina Crawford, daughter of Joan Crawford, one of Hollywood’s most famous and sought-after actresses in the first half of the 20th century.

 Forties movie star Joan Crawford is at the height of her fame.
 Enjoying wealth and popularity, a woman decides that she needs to take on a foster child.
 And soon, Joan becomes the official guardian of a sweet girl named Christina.